yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 #### 8.1 Relation Types

 A Relation Type is a definition of a relation similar to an attribute but specifically for one to one, one to many, and many to many relations.
 A Relation Type can have a name like `Team member`, `City` or a more graph style name like `Born in`.
-The relevent Relation Types are added as types along with the `Relation` type to a relation.
-Adding Relation Types to Relations is optional but strongly encouraged.
-An individual relation cannot have more than one Relation Type.
+A relation must have exactly one Relation Type.

 | Name          | Type      | ID                     |
 | ------------- |-----------|----------------------- |